arku22/robot_trajectory1/README.md

 # robot_trajectory1
-Trajectory planning - plot trajectories of a 1 link robot, in the joint space.
+Trajectory planning - trajectory planning for a 1 link robot, in the joint space.
+Plot time-position, time-velocity, and time-acceleration graphs.